thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 >
 > -- Jez Humble, [On DVCS, Continuous Integration and Feature Branches](https://continuousdelivery.com/2011/07/on-dvcs-continuous-integration-and-feature-branches/)

-> **Continuous Integration** is a  a software development practice where members of a team integrate their work frequently - usually each person integrates at least daily - leading to multiple integrations per day.
+> **Continuous Integration** is a software development practice where members of a team integrate their work frequently - usually, each person integrates at least daily - leading to multiple integrations per day.
 Each integration is verified by an automated build […].
 >
 > -- Martin Fowler, [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html)